russellmatt66/imhd-HPC/README.md

 # C++
 Development of the C++ version of the code is nearing completion.

 Current Tasks:
-o Debug the boundary conditions, and tune the numerical diffusion coefficient.
+- Debug the boundary conditions, and tune the numerical diffusion coefficient.

 ## C
 Development of the C version of the code has not yet begun.